 Art as mind and body therapy

 One of the coolest things about ‘art therapy’ is that you don’t have to be a fabulous artist in order to reap its many benefits, says Huffington Post.
 Creating art, whether with clay, paint, paper, or digital devices, reduces cortisol levels in scientific studies.
 Cortisol is a stress-related body chemical that can lead to all sort of health issues if high levels are left unchecked.

 Sometimes, just taking an hour for yourself can refresh your mind and help you feel more appreciative of your position as a new mommy.
 Maybe you don’t have time or space to haul out an easel and a box of oil paints and brushes, but you can always find time and room to color mandalas with the help of a free Android app.
-If delightful colors and intricate geometric patterns appeal to your creative nature, download Coloring Book for Me at the Google Play store.
-Try this app and you may find yourself feeling more serene and grateful than you have in a very long time.
+If delightful colors and intricate geometric patterns appeal to your creative nature, download Coloring Book for Me at the Google Play Store.

 Apps for relaxation and stress reduction